Peach Old Fashioned

 - Smoky Twist — Swap half the bourbon for a peaty Scotch or smoky mezcal.

-- Batched for a Party — Multiply the ingredients by the number of guests, mix everything except ice in a pitcher, and stir individual servings to order.
+- Batched Peach Old Fashioned for a Party — Multiply the ingredients by the number of guests.
+Mix everything except ice in a pitcher, and stir individual servings to order.

 - Dessert Pairing — Serve alongside actual peach cobbler, pecan pie, or dark chocolate for the ultimate nightcap moment.